5c077m4n/iterable-ops/README.md

 # Lazy Piping

 A tiny package to allow lazy operations on all iterators.
+The whole point of this package is to allow saving of operations and the only calculating when needed (by calling the `.get()` function).

 Just type into the terminal: